jeff-cook/openconnect/README.md

 This is a Docker image to run OpenConnect.
 <https://www.infradead.org/openconnect/index.html>

+> OpenConnect is an SSL VPN client initially created to support Cisco's AnyConnect SSL VPN.
+It has since been ported to support the Juniper SSL VPN (which is now known as Pulse Connect Secure), and to the Palo Alto Networks GlobalProtect SSL VPN.

 <https://www.infradead.org/openconnect/nonroot.html> has instructions if you want to run it without root access.

 ## Docker Image